harshkushwaha7x/Travel-Reservation-Platform/README.md

 # Travel Reservation Platform (Django)

 A web-based travel reservation platform built with Django, designed to provide users with an easy way to search for and book travel destinations.
-The platform features user authentication, destination browsing, and real-time booking management, offering a seamless and efficient travel experience.
+The platform features user authentication, destination browsing, and real-time booking management, offering a seamless and efficient travel experience...

 ## Features